alessio-pugliese/pi_makes/README.md

 # pi_makes

 **pi_makes** is a blog where I post and document my projects.
-These are mainly hobbies and weekend projects, where I build stuff, like lamps or pedal stompboxes for guitar, or other electronic projects with arduino or raspberry pi.
+These are mainly hobbies and weekend projects, where I build stuff, like guitars or pedal stompboxes, or other electronic projects with arduino or raspberry pi.

 At the moment posts will be published in Italian only.